bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  ~ReactJS is a javascript library created by facebook.
+React is the V in model view controller.
+You are able to design all of your front end applications.
+It renders in a virtual DOM and renders only that component which you created and not the entire code that you have created.

 - [ ] What does it mean to _think_ in react?
+  ~Thinking in react basically means to break down your application that your are attempting to create in five distinct parts.
+1. Break your UI into a component hierarchy, 2.
+Build a static version	in react, 3.
+Identify the minimal representation of UI state, 4.
+Identify where your state should live, 5.
+Then add inverse data flow.
 - [ ] Describe state.
+  ~In React, State is an object that represents the parts of the app that can change.
+Every component has its own state and lives in an object called this.state.
+State changes only when you tell it to change by using this.setState.

 - [ ] Describe props.
+  ~In React, components and props go hand in hand.
+Components allow the user to think in React by splitting the UI into independent, reusable pieces in isolation.
+Those independent pieces are passed inputs called props.

 ## Project Set Up